thejeffreyallen/Pipe_Multiplayer/README.md

 Step 7) now in Host mode, provide clients with port you specified and External IP of your router - port you specify must be that of your port forward

+# NEW Auto Server
+In the Host App folder, there is a batch script that can be configured and run that will input all the info about the server, i.e. players, port, tickrate, and will start the server in 1-click.
+It will also restart itself automatically.

+There is also an aditional group of scripts in Host App/ServerBatchScripts that will start a group of servers, currently 4 are set up to auto run, but just duplicating the script will add more.

 # Using the Mod

 # in game: